fingon/sssmemvault/README.md

 # sssmemvault #

+Disclaimer: This is pre-alpha code.
+This disclaimer will probably go away once all TODOs in the end of the README are done, and first release happens.
+This is mostly exercise in AI assisted coding as this isn't high priority enough for me to spend significant time on, but it is good testbench for 'let AI code, let me verify' model of work.
+(And yes, I need the tool, once it is done.)

+## Motivation ##

+I have some compute, and I also have lots of storage connected to it.
+In general I am not a fan of unencrypted storage, and the typical problem is - what to do when machine starts?
+I do not like the idea of e.g. USB keys as source of encryption credentials, as if machine is stolen with its key, the data is available to whoever stole it.
+Storing the keys on device itself feels weird too, TPM or not (there is too much stuff there for me to feel it is 'trusted').
+So..

+### The goals ###

+- (sufficient number of) other weakly trusted nodes on same network enable use of local encrypted storage on each node

+- if node can fetch keys using help of its peers, it is 'fine'

+- the encryption storage keys are only stored in memory

+=> If whole cluster suffers power outage, manual intervention is needed. (but this is probably rare, as opposed to maintenance or single node replacement)

+### Non-goals ###

+Prevent sophisticated attacker with physical access from getting to the data.
+There are plenty of attacks that are relatively hard to protect against, but I feel them to be unlikely for me personally.
+Those can happen any time, by e.g.

+1. starting headless machine as root from external storage (if allowed) or mounting their local storage in different device (hard to protect against),

+2. doing bad things to root filesystem, and

+3. enjoying once the machine is started by me after perceived outage.

+Prevent sophisticated attacker with root access to the node from getting data.
+If this happens, you can anyway get encryption keys from memory so this is not something worth protecting against.

+## So, what is sssmemvault? ##

 This is Shamir's Secret Sharing based in-memory secret vault, which is planned to be used in networks with more than one static node that act as gatekeepers to the secrets.